iotaledger/iota-sdk/README.md

 The `wallet` module is stateful, with a standardized interface for developers to build applications involving value transactions.
 It uses high-level functions that simplify everyday operations.
-It can optionally interact with [IOTA Stronghold](https://github.com/iotaledger/stronghold.rs/) for seed handling and storage and state backup.
+It can optionally interact with [IOTA Stronghold](https://github.com/iotaledger/stronghold.rs/) for seed handling, storage, and state backup.

 The `client` module is stateless.
 It aims to provide more flexibility and access to low-level functions.